brpaz/quickeys/README.md

 * Gedit
 * Google Chrome
 * Visual Studio Code
+* JetBrains Applications
+* Firefox
+* Pinta

 More applications will be added later.
 Contributions are always welcome.

+---

+## FAQ

-## How do I add / change shortcuts?
+### How do I add / change shortcuts?

 Shortcuts are configured in YAML files in the data/shortcuts directory of the source code.
-The files in that directory are copied to ~/.config/shortcuts-overlay/shortcuts when starting the application for the first time.
+The files in that directory are copied to ~/.config/quickkeys/shortcuts when starting the application for the first time.

 You can add your own of modify existing ones by adding a new file to the config directory.